+For the year ended December 31, 2020, net cash provided by financing activities was \$76.1 million and reflected the proceeds from our equity offering of \$56.7 million, previously discussed, and the drawdown of \$25.7 million on our Credit Facility, which was used to fund construction of our new headquarter facilities.
+During the year ended December 31, 2020, we paid dividends of \$0.36 per common share, or \$8.1 million in the aggregate.
+Proceeds received from our equity compensation plans were \$3.6 million, offset by payroll taxes withheld and remitted on restricted stock awards of \$1.8 million for the year ended December 31, 2020.

 For the year ended December 31, 2019, net cash provided by financing activities was \$77.8 million and reflected the proceeds from our equity offering of \$65.9 million, previously discussed, and the drawdown of \$17.3 million on our Credit Facility, which was used to fund construction of our new headquarter facilities.
-During the year ended December 31, 2019, we paid dividends of \$0.32 per common share, or \$6.9 million in the aggregate.
-During 2019, we received proceeds of \$2.8 million from the exercise of vested stock options.
+During year ended December 31, 2019 we paid dividends of \$0.32 per common share, or \$6.9 million in the aggregate.
+During 2019, we received net proceeds of \$2.1 million from our equity compensation plans.

-For the year ended December 31, 2018, net cash used in financing activities was \$4.1 million and reflected dividends paid of \$0.28 per common share, or \$5.9 million in the aggregate.
-During 2018, we received proceeds of \$1.8 million from the exercise of vested stock options.

 We enter into reinsurance contracts to limit our exposure to potential large losses as well as to provide additional capacity for growth.
 Our reinsurance is primarily contracted under quota-share reinsurance contracts and excess of loss contracts.
-In quota share reinsurance, the reinsurer agrees to assume a specified percentage of the ceding company's losses arising out of a defined class of business in exchange for a corresponding percentage of premiums, net of a ceding commission.
+In quota-share reinsurance, the reinsurer agrees to assume a specified percentage of the ceding company's losses arising out of a defined class of business in exchange for a corresponding percentage of premiums, net of a ceding commission.
 In excess of loss reinsurance, the reinsurer agrees to assume all or a portion of the ceding company's losses, in excess of a specified amount.
 In excess of loss reinsurance, the premium payable to the reinsurer is negotiated by the parties based on their assessment of the amount of risk being ceded to the reinsurer because the reinsurer does not share proportionately in the ceding company's losses.

-For the year ended December 31, 2019, property insurance represented 12.4% of our gross written premiums.
+For the year ended December 31, 2020, property insurance represented 14.4% of our gross written premiums.
 When we write property insurance, we buy reinsurance to significantly mitigate our risk.
 We use computer models to analyze the risk of severe losses from weather-related events and earthquakes.
 We measure exposure to these catastrophe losses in terms of PML, which is an estimate of what level of loss we would expect to experience in a windstorm or earthquake event occurring once in every 100 or 250 years.
 We manage this PML by purchasing catastrophe reinsurance coverage.
-Effective June 1, 2019, we purchased catastrophe reinsurance coverage of \$77.5 million per event in excess of our \$7.5 million per event retention.
+Effective June 1, 2020, we purchased catastrophe reinsurance coverage of \$45.0 million per event in excess of our \$10.0 million per event retention.
+Our property catastrophe reinsurance includes a reinstatement provision which requires us to pay reinstatement premiums after a loss has occurred in order to preserve coverage.
+Including the reinstatement provision, the maximum aggregate loss recovery limit is \$90 million and is in addition to the per-occurrence coverage provided by our facultative and treaty coverages.